-Happy 95th, Betty White!
-11 Times She Told It Like It Is
+11 Times 96-Year-Old Betty White Told It Like It Is

-Happy Birthday, Betty White!
-At 95 years young, the show biz veteran reigns as one of the most beloved personalities in Hollywood.
+At 96 years young, Betty White undeniably reigns as one of the most beloved personalities in Hollywood.
 Her sharp wit, sweet demeanor, and passion for animals have held America captive since White's Golden Girls days.
 We just can't get enough.

-Celebrate the national treasure's milestone birthday with her best and boldest quotes. #NoFilter.
+Celebrate the national treasure ahead of the Tuesday night premiere of her PBS special, Betty White: First Lady of Television, with her best and boldest quotes. #NoFilter.

 1. "I have no regrets at all.
 None.
 I consider myself to be the luckiest old broad on two feet."—To Guinness World Records